Audit and Investigations

-- Budgeting – COs and RSCs managing Global Fund grants are advised to budget for the OAI audit costs as follows:
+- Budgeting – COs and RSCs managing Global Fund grants are advised to budget

 - High risk countries should budget for the audit costs of US$85,000 once in two (2) years.
 For high risk countries the timing of the budget should take into account the date the last OAI audit report for Global Fund programmes was issued.
 For example, if a high risk country was last audited in 2016, they should make a provision for a budget in 2018 and 2020.
 COs to be audited in 2017, should budget audit costs in 2019 only for a grant implementation period 2018 – 2020.

 - Medium risk countries should budget audit costs of US$85,000 once in three to four (3-4) years.